 Protesters rally on March 23, 2016, in support of the Affordable Care Act's contraceptive mandate.
 Credit: Diego M. Radzinschi / NLJ

-Nearly two dozen amicus briefs flooded into the ongoing appeal on Monday of a federal judge’s ruling striking down the entire Affordable Care Act.
+Nearly two dozen amicus briefs flooded into the ongoing appeal on Monday of a ruling by a federal judge in Texas striking down the entire Affordable Care Act.

 The briefs saw two Republican states crossing the aisle to oppose the ruling that found the Obama-era health care law unconstitutional.
 It also saw unusual alliances, such as four legal academics, Jonathan Adler, Nicholas Bagley, Abbe Gluck, Ilya Somin, teaming up to oppose the decision.

 "The four of us do not agree on much, particularly where the Affordable Care Act is concerned, but we all agree that the decision below is unmoored from law or contemporary doctrine,” Adler said in a blog post Monday.

 U.S. District Judge Reed O’Connor of the Northern District of Texas ruled in December that a congressional tax law passed in 2017, which zeroed out the penalty imposed by the ACA’s individual mandate, rendered the entire health care law unconstitutional.

 The law, however, remains in effect while the ruling is being appealed to the U.S. Court of Appeals for the Fifth Circuit.